Sex Therapy | Do you need it?

 • premature ejaculation

-• female orgasmic disorder
+• female orgasm disorder

-• female sexual interest/arousal disorder
+• female sexual interest/stimulation disorder

-• genito-pelvic pain/penetration disorder;
+• genital-pelvic pain/penetration disorder

-• sexual dysfunction caused by substances/medications
+• sexual dysfunction caused by substances/drugs

 • other specified sexual dysfunction